-- 102. An authorised officer may exercise a power mentioned in regulation 101- - (b) otherwise, after giving the maritime industry participant concerned reasonable notice.
+- 102. An authorised officer may exercise a power mentioned in regulation 101- - if the power is exercised within a security regulated port, at any time and without notice; (a) - (b) otherwise, after giving the maritime industry participant concerned reasonable notice.